Table of contents

 For instance, your on-call workers may suffer their own emergencies and be unable to work.
 This could happen for several reasons, including illness or a vehicle breakdown.
 In extreme circumstances, your employees may find a dangerous or threatening situation when they arrive at an on-call job site.

 It’s important to have a dedicated point of contact for your on-call staff.
-This could be through a phone number, a group messaging service, or a chat app built into your employee communication software solution.
+This could be through a phone number, a group messaging service, or a chat app built into your employee team communication software solution.

 Regularly review your approach to scheduling